Clubland TV

 Clubland TV is a British satellite free-to-air, cable and subscription Dance/Electronica genre music channel.
 It is based from the Clubland compilation albums.
-Clubland TV airs various sub-genres of dance/EDM from the 90's to the late 2010s, such as electronica, techno, trance, eurodance, house, garage & dance-pop.
-Clubland TV is channel 364 on Sky, and channel 345 on Virgin.
+Clubland TV airs various sub-genres of dance/EDM from the mid 80s to 2025, such as electronica, techno, trance, Eurodance, house, garage & dance-pop.
+Clubland TV is channel 354 on Sky, and channel 292 on Virgin.
 Clubland TV is available on the Astra 2G satellite network, on the Ku band.

 History

 The channel launched on 28 January 2008.
 As of March 2008, the channel had five times the viewing ratings than its main competition MTV Dance.
-As of July 2019, the channel still dominates the ratings over its main rival MTV Dance (now Club MTV) that was closed on 20 July 2020, so Clubland remains the only UK-based EDM broadcasting music TV channel.
+As of July 2019, the channel still dominates the ratings over its main rival MTV Dance (now Club MTV) that was closed on 20 July 2020, making Clubland TV the only UK-based dance channel until the launch of That's Dance.

 The channel was initially run in partnership with Mushroom TV Ltd, former operator of Channel AKA and Starz TV, as this company had an established system for the operation of viewer-voted music channels.
 On 17 February 2010 Clubland's broadcasting was changed to a brand new, bespoke playout facility.
 The text number for song voting changed as did some song voting codes, and the channel is now broadcast in 16:9 widescreen format (having been in 4:3 fullscreen during the Mushroom era.)
 The channel is now solely controlled (including all playout and technical support services) by the team behind the highly successful Clubland compilation album series.

 From January 2014 the channel has been available to stream on mobile devices via TVPlayer.
 From July 2014 Clubland TV has its own app available on the Google Play Store for Android devices and the App Store for Apple devices where viewers can request videos to be played on the channel.

 On 30 April 2015, as part of a music reshuffle, Clubland TV was removed from Freesat, at the request of its operators.
 It returned along with its sister channels on 1 October 2015 (but was removed on 14 September 2016 along with Chilled TV).

 On 12 January 2016, Clubland TV was picked up by Virgin Media.
 It was originally featured with sister channels Channel AKA (later Now 70s), Now Music (later Now 80s) and Chilled TV (later Now 90s), until Channel AKA was removed in March 2018.
 The app on Clubland closed on Virgin Media in January 2019.